If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 For weight and sexual effects, the two are broadly similar.
 Sleep is where they part a little.

-Both are roughly weight-neutral in the short term.
-For sleep, fluoxetine is more activating and more likely to disturb sleep early on, while escitalopram is more neutral.
+Both are roughly weight-neutral in the short term, and fluoxetine is one of the SSRIs less associated with weight gain.
+With long-term use, modest weight gain is possible for some people on either drug.
+For sleep, fluoxetine is more activating and more likely to disturb sleep early on, which is why it is usually taken in the morning.
+Escitalopram is more neutral and can be taken in the morning or the evening, as long as it is the same time each day.
 Sexual side effects are common with both.
-They can include lower sex drive, delayed orgasm, and arousal difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
-These effects are worth raising with a prescriber, because there are real options, including a dose change or a switch.
+They can include lower sex drive, delayed orgasm, and arousal or erection difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
+A small number of people report sexual side effects that continue after stopping the drug.
+This is uncommon and not well understood, but it is a real phenomenon.
+These effects are worth raising with a prescriber, because there are real options, including a dose change, a switch to a medication less likely to cause this, such as bupropion, or adding another medication to counter it.

 Why a clinician might choose one over the other